-While you can’t knock up a brie in a few minutes, you can make dips quickly and easily for a small fraction of the cost.
+While you can’t make brie in a few minutes, you can make dips quickly and easily for a small fraction of the cost.

 Crackers or Bread

-Crackers or bread are the usual vehicle for your cheeses and dip to go from table to mouth (although if I let her, my two-year old would just scoop dip up with her fingers).
+Crackers or bread are the usual vehicle for your cheeses and dip to go from table to mouth.

-The carb component of the nibbles platter is also the cheapest component (and let’s be honest, the most favoured – the crackers usually go long before the carrot sticks), so let the crackers flow freely.
+The carb component of the nibbles platter is also the cheapest component, so let the crackers flow freely.

 An alternative to the usual cracker is bread.
-Some toasted Turkish bread fingers, flatbread triangles, lavosh or crusty French loaf torn into pieces all make a nice alternative to crackers.
+Some toasted Turkish bread fingers, lavosh or crusty French loaf torn into pieces all make a nice alternative to crackers.

 Seasonal Fruit and Vegetables

 Seasonal fruit and vegetables are cheap, healthy, tasty and add colour and excitement to your platter.
-I favour the veggie sticks over the crackers, because it’s a good way to keep the silly season weight off.
+I favour the veggie sticks over the crackers because they are low-calorie, so a guilt-free indulgence.

 Seasonal fruit also makes a lovely accompaniment to cheese and is a lot less expensive than the traditional quince paste or similar.

-Now that you have the foundation of your platter, you can add a couple of speciality items, depending on your theme and your budget.
-You only need a sprinkling of these – use what’s already in your fridge and pantry or check out your supermarket deli and buy just the amount you need.
+Now that you have the foundation of your platter, you can add a couple of specialty items, depending on your theme and your budget.
+You only need a sprinkling of these – use what’s already in your fridge and pantry, or check out your supermarket deli and buy just the amount you need.